 As time has passed and the trade-union movement has become bureaucratized, the leadership tend to look upon themselves as corporate executives.
 They spend so much of their time in paneled, air-conditioned offices that they have lost touch with the rank and file.
 They do not realize the degree of discontent in the ranks.

-Because of the fundamental difference between small and large companies – the fact that, in a small company, the owner or manager regularly meets with the workers, while this is usually not the case in large companies or corporations – I propose that any large company, numbering, for example, over 500 employees, must have on their executive or board of directors at least one representative who is elected by the workers.
+Because of the important difference between small and large companies – the fact that, in a small company, the owner or manager regularly meets with the workers, while this is usually not the case in large companies or corporations – I propose that any large company, numbering, for example, over 500 employees, must have on their executive or board of directors at least one representative who is elected by the workers.
 This representative must be a full-time worker, just like the workers that he or she represents.
 As the number of employees increases, a second and perhaps a third representative should be added, in proportion to their numbers.

 The change that I am proposing already exists in some countries, such as Germany and Sweden, which have placed workers’ representatives in their executive or governing boards.